 Patagonia’s Powder Town above is their entry-level design for resort skiers, but the Storm Shift offers a step up in just about every department.
 You get solid waterproofing by way of a premium Gore-Tex membrane (it’s kept us bone dry in wet PNW conditions), along with a 150-denier shell that holds up to all manner of resort abuse.
 We’ve found the Storm Shift to be surprisingly supple and mobile despite the thick fabric, and the cozy interior lining (a mix of a zigzag patterned fleece and soft taffeta material) is a really nice touch that makes the jacket fun to wear and adds a bit of breathable warmth, too.
 Tack on a full suite of features (including fleece-lined hand pockets, a large interior dump pocket, snow skirt, pit zips, and more), and the Storm Shift has quickly become one of our favorite all-mountain jackets for resort use.

-Like the Powder Town above, the Storm Shift's construction is completely PFC-free—including the membrane, DWR, and fabric—and uses recycled materials throughout.
+Like the Powder Town above, the Storm Shift's construction is completely PFC-free—including the membrane, DWR finish, and fabric—and uses recycled materials throughout.
 We’ve found that the DWR soaks through faster than most non-PFC-free treatments (thankfully, the Gore-Tex puts up a strong defense), and at $499, we’d expect the Storm Shift to have water-resistant zippers rather than fabric flaps over the pass pocket, chest pocket, and pit zips.
 Finally, it’s a shame that the internal and external chest pockets are on the same side, which causes a lot of bulk if you’re storing items in both at once.
-But in the end these are relatively minor nitpicks about a jacket that we love; if you’re willing to pay the price, the Storm Shift is one of the most premium resort shells here.
+But in the end these are relatively minor nitpicks about a jacket that we love.
+If you’re willing to pay the price, the Storm Shift is one of the most premium resort shells here.

 See the Patagonia Storm Shift